-- Cleaners – typically cleaners are sole proprietors doing business under a fictitious business name;
+- Cleaners – Typically, cleaners are sole proprietors who operate under a fictitious business name;

 HOW TO FILE 1099’S WITH THE IRS

-Unfortunately, you can’t simply print a 1099 online and send it to the IRS.
-You can only mail official 1099-MISC forms to the IRS since each form will contain its own unique document locator number.
-In fact, sending in the wrong forms carries a $50 penalty.
-You can pick up hard copies tat your local office supplies store (e.g., Staples or Office Max).
+Unfortunately, you can’t simply print 1099 forms online and send them to the IRS.
+You can only mail official 1099-MISC forms to the IRS, because each form contains a unique document locator number.
+In fact, sending in the wrong 1099 form incurs a $50 penalty.
+You can pick up hard copies at your local office supplies store (e.g., Staples or Office Max).

 Indicate non-employee compensation in box 7.
 If you reimbursed your contractors for supplies, you’ll need to indicate that in box 7 as well.
-The total should represent the sum of all payments made including parts and materials.
+The total should include all payments, including parts and materials.